 - 4. Why I didn't receive the domain verification email?

 - 5. My domain is suspended, showing unverified, What should I do now?

 1. Why isn't my domain working?
 It used to work.

 If you have recently purchased a domain and did not respond to the Domain verification email (see below), chances are, your domain has been suspended for being unverified.

 2. I received an email with the subject "VERIFICATION REQUIRED - Please verify your domain name(s) as soon as possible".
 What is this email for?

 The verification email is sent to you when you register a domain name with Strikingly.
 This email contains a link that takes you to a page that displays the first and last name and the email address you used when you registered the domain.
 You need to click on the link to confirm.
 Confirming will prevent your site from going down after 15 days.

-Note: Domain registrant verification only applies to gTLDs (generic top-level domain) such as .com, .net, .org, and is not applicable to ccTLDs (country code top-level domains) like .co and .me.
+Note: Domain registrant verification only applies to gTLDs (generic top-level domains) such as .com, .net, .org, and does not apply to ccTLDs (country code top-level domains) like .co and .me.